MikeBusuttil/tweeter-basic/readme.md

 # Tweeter Basic

-Send tweets (with optional images) and authenticate through the Twitter v2 API (OAuth 2.0) using Python.
+Send tweets (with optional images) and authenticates through the Twitter v2 API (OAuth 2.0) using Python.

 ## Quick Start